-rē•Imagining Restaurant Week as Holistic Rejuvenation with Bathhouse NYC
+rē•imagining Holistic Rejuvenation with Bathhouse NYC

-Instead of bustling between restaurants, slow down at this Brooklyn oasis.
+Slow down at this Brooklyn oasis.

 Restaurant week has traditionally been used as a chance to support your local food scene and help generate buzz for new, up-and-coming chefs.
 Lunch and dinner Prix-fixe menus at discounted rates are offered with the hope of hearing the bustle of a restaurant packed with eager diners.
-This year, the ever-evolving dining safety protocols have compelled many restaurants to rē-think their promotional strategies with the health of their staff and diners at the forefront of their minds.
-Instead of rushing to try as many participating restaurants as possible, we invited you to put your wellness first and rē•spin this week of culinary exploration by slowing down for whole-body nourishment at Bathhouse instead.
+However, this year, the ever-evolving dining safety protocols have compelled many restaurants to rē-think their promotional strategies with the health of their staff and diners at the forefront of their minds.
+So, instead of rushing to try as many participating restaurants as possible, we invited you to put your wellness first and rē•spin this week of culinary exploration by slowing down for whole-body nourishment at Bathhouse instead.

-The founders of Bathhouse started with the simple concept of building a better bathhouse- one that incorporates ancient wisdom with contemporary recovery practices.
-From the thermal pools to the hyper-seasonal kitchen, authenticity is a central theme of everything that’s offered at this Brooklyn oasis.
+The founders of Bathhouse started with the simple concept of building a better bathhouse that incorporates ancient wisdom with contemporary recovery practices.
+From the thermal pools to the hyper-seasonal kitchen, authenticity is a central theme of everything offered at this Brooklyn oasis.
 For founders Travis Talmadge and Jason Goodman, “bathhousing” is a necessary verb, and you’re invited to bathhouse your way to wellness with them.
 This restaurant week, give yourself the gift of a day pass to indulge in all of the healing amenities and end with a chef’s tasting dinner at the contemporary Bathhouse kitchen.

 Hydrotherapy: the epitome of self-care

 “We noticed the spa industry was rife with dated luxury concepts and pretense,” co-founder Goodman recently told rē•spin.
 “Our space focuses on functionality, authenticity, and elemental design aesthetic.”
 A trip to Bathhouse NYC is well worth dipping into.
-It’s located in a converted factory in Williamsburg, Brooklyn where you’ll be greeted with a sleek, modern design and the chance to explore the amenities as playfully as you’d like.
+It’s located in a converted factory in Williamsburg, Brooklyn, where you’ll be greeted with a sleek, modern design and the chance to explore the amenities as playfully as you’d like.
 The owners describe it as a place to be fundamentally human.
 It’s a safe space to explore what relaxation means to you and fully embrace the many modalities of hydrotherapy.

 Embarking on a hot and cold journey

 Playing with temperature extremes is one of the best ways to prompt your body into purging toxins that may be lurking within.
-One too many drinks the night before, or a rushed week that left you with little time for nourishing meal choices can be mended by taking a hot and cold journey at the Bathhouse.
-By hiking up your temperature in a hot sauna or bath you draw blood to your organs and limbs.
-Switching directly to plunging into a cold pool, quickly tightens your blood vessels, flushing toxins out.
+One too many drinks the night before or a rushed week that left you with little time for nourishing meal choices can be mended by taking a hot and cold journey at the Bathhouse.
+By hiking up your temperature in a hot sauna or bath, you draw blood to your organs and limbs.
+Switching directly to plunging into a cold pool quickly tightens your blood vessels, flushing toxins out.

 A hot pool (102 F), cold pool (52 F), thermoneutral pool (94 F), dry sauna, tropical sauna, and starlight steam room are all available to use on your hot and cold journey at Bathhouse.
-Here’s the circuit the owners recommend to maximize your results, but they urge you to also play around, have fun, and experiment with what order of using the amenities feels best to your body.
+Here’s the circuit the owners recommend to maximize your results, but they urge you also to play around, have fun, and experiment with what order of using the amenities feels best to your body.